DeepCollision/DeepCollisionData/REST APIs/README.md

 # DeepCollision REST APIs

-> **Due to the double-blind reviewing, we currently present the API list and one example for calling URLs, the full API source code will be open after reviewing.**<br/>

 ## Ⅰ. DeepCollision REST API Example

 > This section is an example demonstrating how to use **DeepCollision REST APIs** for environment parameter configurations.<br/>